What is a Logging Worker Supervisor?

 - BCS Woodlands Software The Logger Tracker

-Education needed to be a Logging Worker Supervisor:
+What education is needed to be a Logging Worker Supervisor?

 How Long Does it Take to Become a Logging Worker Supervisor?